GStreamer/gstreamer/sdk-installing-for-android-development.md

 Lines 12 and 13 simply define some convenient macros.

-Line 14 lists the plugins you want statically linked into `libgstreamer_android.so`.
+Line 20 lists the plugins you want statically linked into `libgstreamer_android.so`.
 Listing only the ones you need makes your application smaller.

-Line 15 is required to have internet access from GStreamer, through the `souphttpsrc` element.
+Line 21 is required to have HTTPS/TLS support from GStreamer, through the `souphttpsrc` element.

-Line 16 defines which GStreamer libraries your application requires.
+Line 22 defines which GStreamer libraries your application requires.

-Finally, line 18 includes the make files which perform the rest of the magic.
+Finally, line 24 includes the make files which perform the rest of the magic.

 Listing all desired plugins can be cumbersome, so they have been grouped